barriossteven/Citrix_VDI__WeeklyReboot/README.md

 ## .ACCOMPLISHMENTS/WHAT I LEARNED

 Legacy reboot implementations ran in a sequential fashion and leveraged Citrix Broker SDK for the reboot command.
 With this method, the Citrix Broker SDK will then send reboot requests to the vCenter for execution.
-All in all, you are incurring bottlenecks from Citrix Broker which limits about of power action commands done within a certain window as well as throttling from vCenter which limits amount of commands it can execute.
+All in all, you are incurring bottlenecks from Citrix Broker which limits the amount of power action commands done within a certain window as well as throttling from vCenter which limits amount of commands it can execute.
 By offloading the shutdown command to the client, we can bypass both of these limits and effectivly power manage the environment.
 Total runtime was reduced from a few hours to a few seconds.

 ## .AREAS OF IMPROVEMENT